 These trips are key in keeping our bi-coastal families very close.
-But, let’s be real, some of our biggest family blowouts have also been on these vacations.
-How do you maximize the good time while minimizing tension?
-After years of traveling with our large extended family, here’s what we’ve found make these trips more enjoyable.
+But let’s be real: Some of our biggest family blowouts have also been on these vacations.
+How do you maximize the good times while minimizing tension?
+After years of traveling with our large extended family, here’s what we’ve found makes these trips more enjoyable.

 Multigenerational Holiday Travel Tips

-Getting everyone’s input from the very beginning is far and above the most important step in making a multigenerational travel enjoyable.
+Getting everyone’s input from the very beginning is far and away the most important step in making multigenerational travel enjoyable.
 This is the discovery phase.
-I always start with when can we go and progress to where should we go.
-Getting input at this stage ensures that you are taking into consideration what everyone needs and what people want to get out of a trip.
+I always start with when we can go and progress to where we should go.
+Getting input at this stage ensures that you are taking into consideration what everyone needs and wants to get out of a trip.

 Be sure to really listen and not push one agenda.
-Is everyone is tired and needing a break?
-If you then go and plan a fabulous trip touring throughout Europe, you’ll be left wondering why nobody is appreciative.
+Is everyone tired and in need of a relaxing break?
+If you then go and plan a fabulous trip touring throughout Europe, you’ll be left wondering why nobody appreciates it.
 Next is hammering out the details.
 Doing the legwork upfront alleviates a lot of stress during the trip.
 Knowing that one family needs a larger room because their kids have to sleep with them or that another really wants their own bathroom can make a big difference.

-Balance time together with time apart.
-We usually agree that we’ll just plan to have dinner together.
-Rarely is that the only time we spend together, however, it sets the stage so that if you do need some time alone as a family, no feelings are hurt.
-Make sure you don’t just gauge this by the adult feelings, also check in with the kids.
-My 4 kids absolutely adore their cousins but there are times, usually about the fourth day into the trip, when they all just need a break.
+Balance time together with time away from the group.
+We usually agree that we’ll just plan to gather for dinner.
+Rarely is that the only time we spend together; however, it sets the stage so that if one family does need some time alone, no feelings are hurt.
+Make sure you don’t just gauge this by the adult feelings — check in with the kids too.
+My four kids absolutely adore their cousins, but there are times, usually about the fourth day into the trip, when they all just need a break.
 After separating for a morning or an afternoon, everyone is excited to reconnect and the evening is much more fun.

-Our debate is always house or resort?
+Our debate is always house versus resort.
 Ideally, I love to combine both categories in a single venue.
-Examples of properties we enjoy that are set up like this include Spring Creek Ranch, Half Moon Bay, Sun River, and Basin Harbor Club to name a few.
+Examples of properties we enjoy that are set up like this include Spring Creek Ranch, Half Moon Bay, Sunriver and Basin Harbor Club, to name a few.
 This way, you have all the activities, dining and entertainment at your fingertips, which staves off boredom while providing everyone a little autonomy.
 Also, usually there are plenty of activities to amuse a variety of ages and personalities.

-Given that this is something that you’ll be doing three times a day, it’s worth thinking about.
+Given how many meals you’ll be eating together, this is worth thinking about.
 In hotels, large family groups can be set up in private dining rooms so that you don’t have to be as worried about the kids’ behavior.
-My 4 kids can behave nicely while at a restaurant, but if you add another 5 kids and lengthen the meal for all the nice chatting that the adults do — and do it for three meals a day — trouble is likely.
+My kids can behave nicely while at a restaurant, but if you add another five kids and lengthen the meal for all the chatting that the adults do — then multiply it by three times a day — trouble is likely.